Ultimate Dancer’s Guide to Los Angeles

 “Work hard, play harder” has always been my philosophy!
 Below are some touristy and non-touristy things for you and your artist!

 - Chinese Theater

 - Hollywood Sign Viewing Area

-- Santa Monica Beach – Pier and shopping, very busy area, rent bikes and pedal down to Venice Beach
+- Santa Monica Beach – Pier and shopping, very busy area, rent bikes and pedal steroids for sale with credit card down to Venice Beach

 - Zuma Beach in Malibu- Quiet, surplus of parking